onaio/fhir-tooling/efsity/README.md

--bu or --fhir-base-url : The base url of the FHIR server to post resources to -at or --access-token : Access token to grant access to the FHIR server -e or --env : A properties file that contains the neessary variables
+-bu or --fhir-base-url : The base url of the FHIR server to post resources to -at or --access-token : Access token to grant access to the FHIR server -e or --env : A properties file that contains the neessary variables -vr or --validate-resources : (Optional) whether to validate FHIR resources before publishing or not.
+Optional boolean - default is `true`
 ```
 You can either pass your variables on the CLI or include them in the properties file.
 Variables passed on CLI
 take precedence over anything in the properties file.